 - When it is enabling

-Sometimes it’s easy to love a young person by just agreeing with or accepting everything they say without challenge.
+Sometimes it’s easy to love your students by just agreeing with or accepting everything they say without challenge.
 However, many young people that I have worked with have had a problem with self-esteem and so regularly make up stories and fabricate adventures to make themselves look more impressive.
 Not challenging this enables these habits and actually unhelpfully allows them to keep building shallow value in their lives.

 Enabling is not love, but sometimes it’s just easier!
 But if we keep granting the premises and rules they set, then the following becomes an issue.